 The RISS was administered from 3/11/2022 to 6/11/2022.
-Data was collected in 25 school districts throughout Rhode Island, but two did not meet the threshold.
-In total, the RISS was completed by 20,411 students and 23 school districts were included.
+In Region 1 (South Providence), 4,448 students from 5 school districts and 12 schools completed the survey.
 The RISS currently has sixty-nine (69) questions.
 There is no personally identifiable information associated with the RISS.
 Local parent permission procedures were followed before administration, including informing parents that their child's participation was voluntary.
 The questions are arranged in a particular way and explore specific topic areas.
 The questions are also asked across several domains such as the individual, peers, family, school, and community.
 The RISS is offered in Spanish and English.
 It is an online survey that takes approximately 30 minutes or less to complete.
 Each student who participates in the RISS receives an informational brochure with supportive resource information.

 Results of the survey are reviewed in aggregate tables, not at the individual level.
 The data is not meant to identify individuals.
 To be included in the final reports, each grade at a school needs to have at least 60% of their students complete the survey.
 This participation requirement further protects students from potentially being identified by the way in which they respond to the questions.
 It also ensures that the results are an accurate representation of the student population.
 RISS 2020 and 2022 survey data were compared using a two-proportion z-test, which measures potential differences in proportions between two groups.
 Results were considered statistically significantly different if p-value < 0.05.
-Statistical comparisons between survey administration years do not control for potential differences in participating schools students participated in the survey
+Statistical comparisons between survey administration years do not control for potential differences in participating schools